42 Models Got Their Brows Bleached At Alexander Wang

-When you're a model, completely switching up your hair is just a regular day in the office, but backstage at Alexander Wang's 2018 Collection II presentation, all 42 models had their eyebrows bleached.
-Behind the curtain, models sat in makeup chairs with their arches covered in developer, while makeup artists kept watch to make sure their brows were catwalk-ready.
+It's not every day you show up to work and are asked to bleach your eyebrows.
+But when you're a model, it's just a regular day on the clock.
+It was the scene backstage at Alexander Wang's 2018 Collection II presentation, where all 42 women walking the show got their eyebrows bleached.
+Behind the curtain, models sat in makeup chairs with their arches covered in developer, and makeup artists carefully watched to make sure their brows were runway-ready.

 Diane Kendal, lead makeup artist for NARS backstage, tells Refinery29 that the inspiration for barely-there brows was simple: "We just wanted to make them look a bit cooler," she says.
 Hair and makeup looks were inspired by Wang's juxtaposition between uptown New Yorker meets downtown New Yorker.
 "It has a very '90s feel," Kendal says.